New: our first western shirt and 4 look ideas

 A nice indigo fabric that will fade over time.

-It is a fabric with an average weight: 8 oz, or 271 g/m2.
+It is a medium weight fabric: 8 oz, or 271 g/m2.

 Yes, there are reinforcement swallows on this shirt!
 It's a nod to our other shirts.

-Here's a detail where I didn't expect so much intense reflection!
+Here's a detail where I didn't expect so much intense thought!
 Since this is a product where the sewing thread is visible (pockets and other inserts), I find that the color of the thread can change everything on the piece:

-• thread too orange?
+• too orange wire?
 Too first degree!

 • thread too blue?
 Too flat!

 • too white?
-Too sad !
+Too sad!

 Western shirt sewing.

-What to wear this western shirt with?
+What to wear with this western shirt?

 Not necessarily with a hat and a lasso